DomFord/domford.me/content/publication/ford-giant-2019/index.md

 - 7
 abstract: 'Too monstrous to be truly accepted, too human to be entirely and comfortably cast out.
-The giant has traditionally held a unique position amongst monsters, an
-  \"Intimate Stranger\" (Cohen, 1999, p. xi) who threatens the boundaries of the categories we impose upon the self, society and culture.
+The giant has traditionally held a unique position amongst monsters, an "Intimate Stranger" (Cohen, 1999, p. xi) who threatens the boundaries of the categories we impose upon the self, society and culture.
 In this thesis, I consider what the position of the giant is in digital roleplaying games and how digital games provide a new and particular arena for the giant.
 A familiar figure in myth and legend and